knobs-dials/pexpecter/README.md

 For starters, rclone offsers a parameter-based way to do it, which is more controlled and less fragile.

 Also, that list of rules is just the questions one by one in order, so doesn't do anything more than a series of expect()s and sendline()s.
-And if the questions do change a little, then the list-and-index variant of pexpect would still do, and this module adds little.
+And if the questions do change a little, then the list-and-index variant of pexpect would still do fine, and this module adds little beyond readability.

 The first and last rules demonstrate how you sometimes need to write rules based on trial and error, and sometimes awkwardly:
-- The first because the wording in the first summary you get, and its prompt, depends on whether there were remotes already defined or not.
+- The first rule because the wording in the first summary you get, and its prompt depends on whether there were remotes already defined or not.
-- The last could probably be "y/e/d>", but I'd have to know it always says that, and nothing else does.
+- The last rule could probably be "y/e/d>", but I'd have to know it always says that, and that nothing else does.
 The string used here is probably more unique.

 That last sleep is there to make sure we don't kill the process  before it's written the config.
 This may not be necessary.
-It also feels pretty fragile - the better fix would be to detect the next prompt before exiting -- which currently easy.
+It also feels pretty fragile - the better fix would be to detect the next prompt before exiting, which is currently not easy because there's no state.

 ### ctffind example